 “I will be magic,” writes Jackson in the manifesto.
 “I will be a perfectionist, a researcher, a trainer, and a master.
 I must have the most incredible training system.
 To dig, and dig, and dig until I find.
 I will study and look back on the whole world of entertainment and perfect it.
 Take it steps further than where the greatest left off.”

 “Michael wouldn’t stop studying, his thinking being that he needed all of this history in his blood so he could work his audiences into a frenzy,” adds Weisner.
-“His energy level back then was off the charts, unmatched by anyone I’ve seen before or since.
-I used to tell friends that Michael was an alien, that he wasn’t one of us.
-His focus, his attention span and his work ethic were far, far beyond that of an earthbound human being.
-He wanted to be the best, then go beyond that.
-It was always about making history, about moving the most units, about selling the most tickets, about making the most imaginative videos, about getting the most glowing reviews, and he was well aware that the only way to make that happen was to out-work, out-study, and out-think anyone he perceived as a competitor.”
+“His energy level back then was off the charts, unmatched by anyone I’ve seen before or since… His focus, his attention span and his work ethic were far, far beyond that of an earthbound human being.
+He wanted to be the best, then go beyond that… and he was well aware that the only way to make that happen was to out-work, out-study, and out-think anyone he perceived as a competitor.”

 Jackson’s appetite for greatness was insatiable, and his transformation from child star to adult superstar came as no surprise to those who knew him, including Paul Anka, who had identified his extraordinary talent way back in those early Vegas meetings at Caesar’s Palace.

-By the time the pair reconnected through a mutual friend of theirs, David Gest, in 1980, Jackson had released several of his own hit singles, and had even won a Grammy for his vocal performance on “Don’t Stop ‘Til You Get Enough” from his iconic 1979 album Off The Wall.
+By the time the pair reconnected, Jackson had released several of his own hit singles as an adult solo artist, and had even won a Grammy for his vocal performance on the song “Don’t Stop ‘Til You Get Enough” from his 1979 album Off The Wall.

 But despite his early success, Jackson’s career was in many ways only beginning.